185 West F Street, Suite 700, San Diego, CA 92101 619-819-7456

 1. Define an Agile QA Process

-2. Test Early and Test Often
+3. Test Early and Test Often

-3. White-box vs. Black-box
+4. White-box vs. Black-box

-Black-box testing assumes no knowledge of how a system does what it does, just good understanding of what it should do as viewed from a user perspective.
+Black-box testing assumes no knowledge of how a system does what it does.
+It only has an understanding of what it should do from the user’s perspective.
 White-box testing enables the QA engineer to develop a deeper understanding of the system’s internals.
 Armed with this knowledge, the QA engineer can begin testing much earlier.
 In an agile QA process, the test engineers need this extra level of system understanding to validate features as soon as they are developed.

-4. Automate When Feasible
+5. Automate When Feasible

 Automation can help maximize the effectiveness of your QA staff.
 Since regression testing can consume a large percentage of the QA team’s time, automation provides a way to ensure previous deliverables continue to work while QA engineers focus on testing newly delivered features.
 Being able to reliably reproduce tests will free up resources for exploratory testing.
-Automation will give your development team the confidence to make changes to the system with the knowledge that any issues will be identified quickly, and can be fixed even before delivery to the QA team.
+Automation will give your development team the confidence to make changes to the system with the knowledge that any issues will be identified quickly, and can be fixed before delivery to the QA team.

 Behind each high-quality product, there is a team of professionals that work incessantly to maintain the high standard of quality upheld by the organization.
 Although each team working on the project must take responsibility for ensuring quality, the primary responsibility for quality rests with the QA team.
-The QA team understands what the client needs the system to do, and can prove the client’s satisfaction with the system.
-Using the Agile QA process, engineers are the super-sleuths who root out problems and help the team to deliver high-quality products and ensure client confidence, company credibility, and successful product delivery.
+The QA team understands what the client needs the system to do and can prove the client’s satisfaction with the system.
+Using the Agile QA process, engineers are the super-sleuths who root out problems and help the team to deliver high-quality products and ensure client confidence, company credibility and successful product delivery.